Hecter94/EndlessSky-PluginArchive/Working/Ruin the Fun/README.md

 - `[toggle fleet] Heliarchs vs Quargs`: Adds Heliarch and Quarg fleets to RTF0.
 - `[toggle fleet] Meretis vs Sestors`: Adds Mereti and Sestor fleets to RTF0.
 - `[toggle fleet] Scin vs Vis`: Adds Scin and Vi fleets to RTF0.
-- `[toggle] Automatic Galaxy Map`: Automatically reveal all connected systems upon landing.
+- `[toggle] Automatic Galaxy Map`: Automatically reveal all connected systems upon entering one.
 - `[toggle] Hide RTF Systems`: Hide the RTF systems, so that they do not interfere.
 - `[toggle] Super Reach`: While in an RTF system, you can jump to any system on the map, even without a God Drive.
 By default, RTF systems have a lower jump range, to lower their impact on surrounding content.
 - `[toggle] Variants`: Enable ship variants in the RTF shipyards.